RedisLabs/redislabs-docs/content/rs/administering/active-passive.md

 communications between source and destination clusters utilizing TLS 1.2 based encryption.

-## Data Compression for Replica Of
+## Data compression for Replica Of

 When the Replica Of is defined across different Redis Enterprise Software clusters, it may be beneficial to compress the data that flows